sickozell/SickoCV/README.md

 - 'Linear 1' and 'Linear 2' interpolate the samples with different weighted averages
 - 'Hermite' uses a Cubic Hermite interpolation that usually offers a better result (default)

+**Phase scan**
+This feature automatically sets Cue and Loop Start/Stop positions at zero crossing points to avoid loop clicks and pops eventually in combination with proper crossfade length.
+Be sure to disable it when using one-cycle waveforms, or simply use the specific preset (see below)

 **Anti-aliasing filter**
 Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.